Red Curry Noodle Soup

 1. Sauté the green onions and ginger for 30 seconds before adding in the garlic and red curry paste.
 You want to make sure not to burn the garlic so keep the temperature at medium heat.

-2. Stir in the liquids, which includes both the vegetable broth and the coconut milk.
+2. Stir in the liquids, which include both the vegetable broth and the coconut milk.

-3. Bring the pot to the boil, while continuing to mix the flavor with the paste.
+3. Bring the pot to a boil, while continuing to mix the flavor with the paste.

 4. Now, add in the chopped tofu and the rice noodles and cook them together just until the noodles soften.